jpgmv1998/reproducible_paper_template/randomReferences.md

 [dtplyr](https://dtplyr.tidyverse.org/) - dtplyr provides a data.table backend for dplyr.
 The goal of dtplyr is to allow you to write dplyr code that is automatically translated to the equivalent, but usually much faster, data.table code.

 [tidyfast](https://tysonbarrett.com/tidyfast/) - provide fast and efficient alternatives to some tidyr (and a few dplyr) functions using data.table under the hood.

+[dbplyr](https://dbplyr.tidyverse.org/) - dbplyr is the database backend for dplyr.
+It allows you to use remote database tables as if they are in-memory data frames by automatically converting dplyr code into SQL.

 #### Spatial Data Manipulation